Click link to return to main post on Starts Without Ends.

 Singleton bicolor loops:

 My singleton all-white loop above leaves no ends at the top.
-If this single loop were bicolor, though, it would leave a knot and two ends protruding from the top of the braid.
-Allow extra length for those two ends and you can hide them later by “sewing” them deeply into the braid, after untying their knot.
-(Or see my measuring and cutting tips above for using divisible yarn to make a single bicolor loop with no knot or ends at the top.)
+If this single loop were bicolor, though, it would leave a knot and two ends protruding from the top of the braid (unless you divide your lengths of yarn and make a bicolor loop with no ends at the top, see “Single bicolor loop” above, under my measuring and cutting tips – this was called a “departed” loop in medieval manuscripts.).

 After you start braiding, any singleton loops will eventually get firmly locked into the double-long loops.
 Always start by making a divided braid — two separate layers that form around the ring or bar of the C-clamp.